-- 4.1 Except as modified by this Agreement, the College retains all rights of management, which, in addition to all powers, duties and rights established by constitutional provision or statute, will include but not be limited to, the right to: - A. Determine the College's functions, programs, organizational structure and use of technology; - B. Determine the College's budget and size of the College's workforce and the basis, including financial, for any temporary or permanent increases or reductions to the size of the College's workforce; - C. Direct and supervise employees;
+Except as modified by this Agreement, the College retains all rights of management, which, in addition to all powers, duties and rights established by constitutional provision or statute, will include but not be limited to, the right to:

-- D. Take all necessary actions to carry out the mission of the state and/or the College during emergencies; - E. Determine the College's mission and strategic plans; - F. Develop, enforce, modify or terminate any policy, procedure, manual or work method associated with the operations of the College; - G. Determine or consolidate the location of operations, offices, work sites, including permanently or temporarily moving operations in whole or part to other locations; - H. Purchase services, subcontract work, and/or otherwise discontinue work functions performed by exempt staff; - I. Establish or modify the workweek, daily work shift, core hours of work and days off; - J. Establish work performance standards, which include, but are not limited to, the priority, quality and quantity of work; - K. Establish, allocate, reallocate or abolish positions, and determine the skills and abilities necessary to perform the duties of such positions; - L. Select, hire, assign, reassign, evaluate, retain, promote, demote, and transfer, employees; - M. Determine, prioritize and assign work to be performed; - N. Determine training needs, methods of training and employees to be trained; - O. Suspend, demote, reduce pay, discharge, and/or take other disciplinary actions as deemed necessary by the College; and - P. Determine the need for and the method of scheduling, assigning, authorizing and approving overtime for overtime-eligible employees. - 4.2 The College has the right to exercise all of the above rights and the lawful rights, prerogatives and functions of management.
+414 415 A. Determine the College's functions, programs, organizational structure and use of 416 technology; 417 418 B. Determine the College's budget and size of the College's workforce and the basis, 419 including financial, for any temporary or permanent increases or reductions to the 420 size of the College's workforce; 421 422 C. Direct and supervise employees; 423 424 D. Take all necessary actions to carry out the mission of the state and/or the College 425 during emergencies; 426 427 E. Determine the College's mission and strategic plans; 428 429 F. Develop, enforce, modify or terminate any policy, procedure, manual or work 430 method associated with the operations of the College; 431 432 G. Determine or consolidate the location of operations, offices, work sites, including 433 permanently or temporarily moving operations in whole or part to other locations; 434 435 H. Purchase services, subcontract work, and/or otherwise discontinue work functions 436 performed by exempt staff; 437 438 I. Establish or modify the workweek, daily work shift, core hours of work and days 439 off; 440 , 441 J. Establish work performance standards, which include, but are not limited to, the 442 priority, quality and quantity of work; 443 444 K. Establish, allocate, reallocate or abolish positions, and determine the skills and 445 abilities necessary to perform the duties of such positions; 446 447 L. Select, hire, assign, reassign, evaluate, retain, promote, demote, and transfer, 448 employees; 449 450 M. Determine, prioritize and assign work to be performed; 451 1,1, Betermine, prierraze una usagn went to de periormea, 452 N. Determine training needs, methods of training and employees to be trained; 453 ± .,• 2 everiming training meeting, meeting and empreyees to be trained, 454 O. Suspend, demote, reduce pay, discharge, and/or take other disciplinary actions as 455 0. deemed necessary by the College; and 456 accined necessary by the conege, and 457 P. Determine the need for and the method of scheduling, assigning, authorizing and 458 approving overtime for overtime-eligible employees.
+459 approximg oversime for oversime empioyees.

+4.2 The College has the right to exercise all of the above rights and the lawful rights, prerogatives and functions of management.
 The College's non-exercise of any right, prerogative or function will not be deemed a waiver of such right or establishment of a practice.